Michiel1990/r-wallstreetbots/setup/2_raspberry-pi-applications.md

 ## ETL/API installations
 Packages needed:
 - for fetching environment variables (such as api keys) from a .env file:
-`from dotenv import load_dotenv`
+  - `from dotenv import load_dotenv`
-`import os`
+  - `import os`
-- for making the API request:
+- for making the API requests:
-import requests
+  - `import requests`

-# for storing the response (raw csv) in pandas dataframe:
+- for storing tabular/CSV data in dataframes
-import pandas as pd
+  - `import pandas as pd`
-from io import StringIO
+  - `from io import StringIO`

-# for writing content of the dataframe (as clean csv) to a path of choice:
+- for outputting dataframes as csv in a folder location of choice:
-import csv
+  - `import csv`
-from pathlib import Path
+  - `from pathlib import Path`
-from datetime import date
+  - `from datetime import date`

-# for writing content of the dataframe to PostgreSQL
+- for connection engines to PostgreSQL
-from sqlalchemy import create_engine
+  - `from sqlalchemy import create_engine`

 >Run the following commands in a Bash Shell:
 ```bash
 # create the dedicated general python virtual environment ("venv")